awsdocs/amazon-lex-developer-guide/doc_source/API_GetUtterancesView.md

 After you publish a new version of a bot, you can get information about the old version and the new so that you can compare the performance across the two versions\.

-**Note**
 Utterance statistics are generated once a day\.
 Data is available for the last 15 days\.
-You can request information for up to 5 versions in each request\.
+You can request information for up to 5 versions of your bot in each request\.
+Amazon Lex returns the most frequent utterances received by the bot in the last 15 days\.
 The response contains information about a maximum of 100 utterances for each version\.

+If you set `childDirected` field to true when you created your bot, or if you opted out of participating in improving Amazon Lex, utterances are not available\.

 This operation requires permissions for the `lex:GetUtterancesView` action\.